swtan346/tp/docs/DeveloperGuide.md

 ## **Implementation**

-This section contains some noteworthy details on how certain features are being implemented.
+This section outlines some notable details on how specific features are being implemented.

 ### Adding a patient into Nursing Address Book